 Austin, by most people’s standards, is considered an environmentally conscious city.
 In fact, Austin was ranked as one of the top 30 greenest cities in America by WalletHub in 2016.
 But just because Austin citizens care about the environment, does that mean Austin businesses are willing to pay more in rent for buildings proven to be environmentally friendly?

 To dig into this question we first started by deciding what would qualify as environmental certifications.
-For our purposes we used CoStar’s definition, which includes buildings that have received either an Energy Star label or been dubbed LEED certified.
+For our purposes, we used CoStar’s definition, which includes buildings that have received either an Energy Star label or been dubbed LEED certified.

 What Is LEED Certification?

 A building must meet certain standards to receive these certifications, ranging from saving water to conserving energy and using sustainable building materials.
-For example, the LEED certification assigns points values to buildings throughout the development process that are then used to assign a ranking.
+For example, the LEED certification assigns point values to buildings throughout the development process that are then used to assign a ranking.
 A “certified” building meets the minimum requirements of the LEED standards, while a “platinum” building has gone above and beyond to become a truly environmentally conscious addition to the Austin office market.

 What Is the Energy Star Label?